-This this: To help with back pain, get a massage, change your position often, apply moist heat, try prenatal yoga and get a massage (yes, we know that’s on the list twice). ?
+Try this: To help with back pain, get a massage, change your position often, apply moist heat, try prenatal yoga and get a massage (yes, we know that's on the list twice).

 The deal: Morning sickness is probably the most famous (or infamous) symptom of pregnancy.

 Morning sickness (which can actually strike anytime, day or night), is caused by the hormonal changes happening in your body.
 Women tend to feel worse when they're hungry, so try eating small, frequent snacks throughout the day.
 One super-pro tip: Keep a box of crackers in the bathroom.
 When you wake up in the middle of the night to pee (see #9), pop a few crackers and fight the nausea before it begins.